ditchcord/auo-transaction-compiler/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, modify, or merge the Software on their personal computer.
-The following rights are reserved: To publish, distribute, sublicense, and/or sell copies of the Software or modified versions of the Software, including anything merged with the Software.
+You may NOT publish, distribute, sublicense, and/or sell copies of the Software or modified versions of the Software, including anything merged with the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES